Causative: Semantics

 These parameters are not mutually exclusive.
 Many causative constructions involve the semantics of two or more parameters.
 However, the difference between the causatives in a language most likely will be distinguished by one of the parameters.

 Relationship between devices and semantics

 Animacy of the object

 There is a strong correlation between the semantics of a causative and the mechanism by which it is expressed.
 Generally, if a causative is more "compact" than another, it usually implies a more direct causation.

-So, for inanimate and unconscious objects, English analytic causatives (1–3) are not completely synonymous with lexical causatives (4–6):
+For inanimate and unconscious objects, English analytic causatives (1–3) are therefore not completely synonymous with lexical causatives (4–6):